BSData/horus-heresy-3rd-edition/README.md

 ## Questoris Household Units
 All Auxilia units should have the following Traits at the root level of the unit (Add Link -> Profile -> Search for them):
 - \[Allegiance]

+# 4: Forces
+## 4.1: Location
+Auxiliary and Apex detachments belong in the GST, specifically as children of the crusade chart.
+The allied detachment can then link all the auxiliary detachments.
+Force Links requires New Recruit Editor 1.3.19 or higher.
+There are some exceptional detachments which could be in other places, namely the emperor's children one that replaces the warlord detachment.
+## 4.2: Hiding
+Child detachments which need to be hidden in any one catalogue should be set hidden as default and then unhidden in any force that can take it.
+We then set a "set hidden false" constraint with the appropriate "primary catalogue and force" constraint, as well as any other factors (such as the presence of a character)

+## 4.3: Prime restrictions
+When adding what categories are allowed in a detachment, first check if there are any primes.
+If so, keep in mind that logistical benefit adds a slot of (nearly) any type, and for that you'll need a set 0 primes of that slot type.
+It's simplest to just copy the example detachment and adjust min-max in that.

+## 4.4: Restricting a slot to a particular entry.
+Make a category called "Armour - Whatever thing only" Add a modifier on that unit to "set primary category if ancestor is name of force" (Note that I need to confirm this is working and that it handles the restriction on prime slots properly, since we use "set if category" on prime slots.
+I expect it will though)

 ---

 [BSData.net]: https://www.bsdata.net/